Security7/CloudFlare-To-SumoLogic/README.md

-# CloudFlare To SumoLogic
+# Cloudflare To Sumo Logic

-This repository grabs the logs from CloudFlare groups them and converts the time format for Sumo Logic to ingest.
+This repository pulls logs from Cloudflare's Enterprise Log Share /received endpoint, groups them, orders the fields and pushes them to Sumo Logic for ingest.

 # More about us

 [Security7](https://www.security7.net/) is a group of security professionals that strive to make security: affordable, scalable and reliable.
-If you'd like to get in touch with use, go to our [contact](https://www.security7.net/contact/) page.
+If you'd like to get in touch with us, visit our [contact](https://www.security7.net/contact/) page.